One-sample survival tests in the presence of non-proportional hazards in oncology clinical trials: Discussion

-In conclusion, we propose several survival tests for analyzing oncology SAT with a time-to-event outcome adapted to different specific forms of non-PH and combination test procedure when these forms are not a priori known.
-In practice, we need to carefully consider the model specification for the survival estimates of the external control group, as well as the differences in follow-up between the experimental arm and the external control group, since these factors can impact the interpretation.
-Firstly, we propose to examine the survival curve of the external control group and define an appropriate time horizon based on the number of patients at risk required to obtain a reliable estimate in the tail of the distribution.
-Secondly, we can compare the survival curves of both groups by truncating the data at this time point and performing statistical tests with this time horizon.
-Further works would be to extend these developments to a Bayesian framework, allowing the incorporation of external data and propose adaptive SAT, such as basket and umbrella trials, for accelerating the evaluation of multiple experimental treatments.
+In conclusion, we propose several survival tests for analysing single-arm oncology trials with a time-to-event endpoint under non-proportional hazards, together with a combination test procedure when the treatment effect pattern is unknown.
+In practice, careful attention should be paid to the specification of the survival model for the external control group and to differences in follow-up between groups, as both can influence the interpretation.
+We recommend (i) examining the survival curve of the external control group to define an appropriate time horizon based on the number of patients at risk, and (ii) performing analyses truncated at this time point. \\

+Further work would be extending these methods to sample size calculation, developing Bayesian approaches that allow the incorporation of external data, and designing adaptive single-arm trials, such as basket and umbrella trials, to accelerate the evaluation of multiple treatments.